Ross, Mickey

 Biographical Text

-An England Schools international, Micky became a Portsmouth trainee in July 1988 and a full professional in December 1988.
+An England Schools international, Mickey became a Portsmouth trainee in July 1988 and a full professional in December 1988.
 Finding his first-team opportunities to be limited, he played in just four league matches all as a substitute.

-Leaving Fratton Park aged twenty-one Micky signed for former Pompey manager Alan Ball, now in charge of Exeter City, in August 1993.
+Leaving Fratton Park aged twenty-one Mickey signed for former Pompey manager Alan Ball, now in charge of Exeter City, in August 1993.
 Making his debut at Brentford on the opening day of the 1993/94 campaign, Micky joined an Exeter team that was destined to be relegated from the third-tier.
 Rising to the challenge, and in spite of suffering from a persistent knee injury, he scored on nine occasions in the league as he finished second-highest scorer behind Ronnie Jepson.

 With City continuing to struggle after relegation, Micky joined Plymouth Argyle in November 1994 but failed to hit the target in 17 league appearances prompting a November 1995 loan-deal return to St James’ Park.
 Making seven appearances during his second spell with the Grecians, he scored twice against Leyton Orient and Chesster City.